 Invasive species pose a threat to biodiversity and ecosystem functioning and could inadvertently be introduced or spread through the construction and operation of roads.
-Invasive plant species, in particular, can be introduced and spread by construction plant, vehicles and people.
-The import of materials associated with road building and maintenance of roads as well as materials transported along roads such soil contaminated may also result in the introduction or spread of invasive species.
-Furthermore, climate change, exacerbated by carbon emitted from road activities, could aid the expansion of certain invasive species.
+Invasive plant species can be introduced and spread by construction plant, vehicles and people.
+The import of materials associated with road building and the maintenance of roads as well as materials transported along roads, such as contaminated soil, may also result in the introduction or spread of invasive species.
+Furthermore, the introduction and spread of invasive species could be exacerbated by climate change i.e. changes in growing cycles, milder winters, warmer summers.